Awards Policy

 3. The Certificate of Appreciation Award will take the form of a framed certificate indicating in summary the recipient’s achievements and contributions to the club.

-4. The Certificate of Appreciation may be presented at the annual pre-season casserole dinner in June, the mid-season dinner in July, the end of season BBQ or at another function.
+4. The Certificate of Appreciation may be presented at the annual pre-season casserole dinner in June, the mid-season dinner in July, the end-of-season BBQ or at another function.

 5. There is no limit on the number of Certificates of Appreciation in any one year.